-Items Contingent on Pending Special Session or Other Actions
+Items that Were Contingent on Pending Special Session or Other Actions

-Eviction Relief for those Experiencing Hardship Due to COVID-19-1) Provide additional state funding for those unable to pay rent due to reduced work hours or job loss, 2) provide extended grace periods for renters (two weeks rather than 5 days to allow people to receive their next pay check),and 3) impose a moratorium on eviction filing.
-(Jones)
+Eviction Relief for those Experiencing Hardship Due to COVID-19 - 1) Provide additional state funding for those unable to pay rent due to reduced work hours or job loss, 2) provide extended grace periods for renters (two weeks rather than 5 days to allow people to receive their next pay check), and 3) impose a moratorium on eviction filing.
+(Jones) EVICTION MORATORIUM EXTENDED WITH CARES ACT FUNDING

 Medicaid Expansion - Expand Medicaid to include oral health and dental services for adults.
 Additionally, eliminate the work requirement as a requirement and consideration to receive Medicaid coverage.
-(Newbille)
+(Newbille) THIS IS IN THE STATE BUDGET THAT WAS APPROVED IN THE SPECIAL SESSION.